maniospas/Blombly/docs/basics/structs.md

 50
 </pre>

+!!! info
+    All overloaded operations are executed synchronously to minimize side effects.
+    Only functions and overloaded struct calls execute concurrently to the rest of the program.

 ## Creation closure

 Functions -be they called code blocks or callable structs- can access the final variables of their